mattrips/scratchPad/Protocol Conformance.md

 In this case, visible means _____.

 #### 1.3.7 Visible Implementations
-With respect to a type declared to conform to a protocol, an implementation of a protocol requirement of the protocol is visible if: (a) it
+With respect to a type declared to conform to a protocol, an implementation of a protocol requirement of the protocol is visible if: (a) it is declared on the protocol or any other prot

 #### 1.3.7 Implementations in Line of Inheritance
 With respect to a type declared to conform to a protocol,